pencilxxx1/blockpulse-crypto-pipeline/README.md

 # BlockPulse Crypto Data Pipeline

-A production-ready data pipeline for extracting, transforming, and analyzing cryptocurrency market data from CoinGecko API using Azure Data Factory and Databricks.
+A production-ready data pipeline for extracting, transforming, and analyzing cryptocurrency market data from CoinGecko API using Azure Data Factory and Databricks with pyspark.

 ## Architecture Overview